/aitask-pick

 8. Implementation — Follows the approved plan, updating the plan file with progress and any deviations

 9. User review — Presents a change summary for review.
-Supports an iterative “need more changes” loop where each round of feedback is logged in the plan file before re-presenting for approval
+Supports an iterative “need more changes” loop where each round of feedback is logged in the plan file before re-presenting for approval.
+When code is committed, the workflow can compose both imported-contributor attribution and a code-agent Co-Authored-By trailer from implemented_with

 10. Post-implementation — Archives task and plan files, updates parent task metadata for child tasks, optionally updates/closes linked issues (GitHub/GitLab/Bitbucket), and merges the branch if a worktree was used.
 In Codex wrappers, after implementation, most of the times you will need to explicitly continue to this phase (for example: Good, now finish the workflow or Good, now continue)